MESH-Research/invenio-stats-dashboard/_sources/configuration.md.txt

 ### Content Negotiation and Response Serializers

 The API supports multiple response formats through content negotiation.
-The `COMMUNITY_STATS_SERIALIZERS` configuration controls which serializers are available for different content types:
+The `COMMUNITY_STATS_SERIALIZERS` configuration controls which serializers are available for different content types.
+The frontend's compression behavior is controlled by the `STATS_DASHBOARD_COMPRESS_JSON` configuration variable (see [JSON Compression Configuration](#json-compression-configuration) above).

 ```python
 COMMUNITY_STATS_SERIALIZERS = {